 J.L.Z. and K.G. contributed equally as co-first authors and have agreed that either author can be listed first in reporting this study.
 The project was conceptualized by G.M. and J.L.Z.
-J.L.Z. and K.G. performed computational analyses, data curation, and methods development.
+J.L.Z. and K.G. performed the computational analyses, data curation, and methods development.
 J.L.Z. developed the data simulation pipeline and performed all analyses on the simulated data, including the power analysis.
 K.G. worked on GLiMMIRS-base and GLiMMIRS-int and applied them to the Gasperini et al. and Morris et al. datasets.
 K.G. also performed outlier detection and the Bayesian analysis for frequency of enhancer interactions.
 J.L.Z., G.M., and K.G. wrote the manuscript.
-S.T. performed the in-silico perturbation experiment with Enformer and J.L.Z. analyzed the results.
+S.T. performed the results.
 P.K. advised S.T.
-H.V.C and A.R.C. performed the knockout experiments on the NMU locus.
+H.V.C. and A.R.C. performed the knockout experiments on the NMU locus.
 P.K., S.T., and H.V.C. provided feedback on the manuscript.